 Katya Kudryavtseva

-Katya Kudryavtseva specializes in art of the twentieth century with a focus on the intersecting trajectories of art history, politics, art institutions and business and their role in the development of the canon of modern and contemporary art.
+Katya Kudryavtseva is an art historian and curator of the Vera Bluemner Kouba Collection at the Hand Art Center.
+She specializes in twentieth-century art with a focus on the intersecting trajectories of art history, politics, art institutions, and business and their role in the development of the canon of modern and contemporary art.
+She has curated a range of exhibitions that offer an exploration of these themes, illuminating the complex dynamics that shape artistic movements and cultural narratives.

 • PhD, University of Southern California